imteekay/machine-learning-research/courses/machine-learning-with-python/README.md

 ## Linear Regression

+- `Linear function`: with random Ws and Bs, the model produces a function.
+For linear regression, the function is a line
   - Draw a line describing the data points (dataset behavior)
   - The line is a function built by the learning algorithm (model)
   - The function receives an input (features) and output a prediction (y-hat), the estimated value of y
   - The idea of the model is to ask what's the math formula for `f`
-- Cost function: it measures how well the model is performing
+- `Cost function`: it measures how well the model is performing
   - The model fits the data and we measure with the cost function if it's performing well
   - Model fitting is the process of choosing weights and biases so y-hat is close to the target value y
     - It will find best weights and biases